mqlight/nodejs-mqlight/README.md

 ### Prerequisites

-You will need a Node.js 0.10, 0.12, 4.x, 5.x or 6.x runtime environment to use
-the MQ Light API module.
+You will need a Node.js 4.x or newer runtime environment to use the MQ Light API module.
 This can be installed from http://nodejs.org/download/, or by using your operating system's package manager.

 The following are the currently supported platform architectures: